8none1/nimble_triones/README.md

  * `{"action":"status", "mac":"aa:bb:cc:dd:ee:ff"}` - Report the status of this device to the mqttPubTopic topic (status is also reported automatically when you press the "on" button on the remote).
  * `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", ..... }` - Send a command to change colour, mode, brightness, power, etc to this device.
 See below for more information.
  * `{"action":"restart"}` - Close all connections and restart the ESP32
+ * `{"action":"devicetable"}` - Have each ESP32 in the group send it's view of the Triones devices to MQTT

  ### "Set" Control Payloads